-Investment securities with fixed maturity profiles where management has both the intent and the ability to hold to maturity are classified as held to maturity.
+- i) Investment Securities Held to Maturity Investment securities with fixed maturity profiles where management has both the intent and the ability to hold to maturity are classified as held to maturity.
 Securities held to maturity are initially recognized at cost and are subsequently re-measured at amortized cost less provision for impairment losses.
-Interest income earned while holding securities is reported as interest income.

-ii) Investment Securities Available for Sale

-Investment securities intended to be held for an indefinite period of time which may be sold in response to the heeds for liquidity or changes in interest rates, exchange rates or equity prices are classified as available for sale.
-Available for sale financial assets are initially recognised at cost and are subsequently re-measured at fair value based on quoted bid prices.
+Interest income earned while holding securities is reported as interest income. - ii) Investment Securities Available for Sale Investment securities intended to be held for an indefinite period of time which may be sold in response to the heeds for liquidity or changes in interest rates, exchange rates or equity prices are classified as available for sale.
+Available for sale financial assets are initially recognised at cost and are subsequently re-measured at fair value based on quoted bid prices. - Unquoted Investments Unquoted equity instruments for which fair values cannot be reliably measured are recognised at cost less impairment.
+When the securities are disposed of or impaired, the related accumulated fair value adjustments are included in the Statement of Comprehensive Loss as gains or losses from investments.